peturh/swedish-newspaper-fixer/README.md

-# DN-Fixer
+# Swedish newspaper fixer
-A small little extension for removing the paywall on dn.se
+A small little extension for removing the paywall on dn.se and on di.se

 ## Download
 Available at: